corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/cordapps/flow-cookbook.md

         // - Instead of sending a message back, the counterparty throws a
         //   ``FlowException``.
 This exception is propagated back to us,
         //   and we can use the error message to establish what happened.
-        // - We receive a message back, but it's of the wrong type.
+        // - We receive a message back, but it is of the wrong type.
 In
         //   this case, a ``FlowException`` is thrown.
         // - We receive back a message of the correct type.
 All is good.
         //